 Cons for using a VND as a videographer include:

 This was the main reason why I stopped using VNDs for photography.
-I would constantly bump the filter when putting my lens down at my waist - I have since gone back to using them now that there's a reliable 'click' system (Polarpro).
+I would constantly bump the filter when putting my lens down at my waist - I have since used them now that there's a reliable 'click' system (Polarpro).

 Chromatic Aberration is a major concern with cheaper lenses.
-You'll notice it from time to time i really bright environments... it'll paint the edges of your subject - and before long you'll be looking for a better filter.
+You'll notice it from time to time in really bright environments... it'll paint the edges of your subject - and before long, you'll be looking for a better filter.

 Generally speaking, we don't recommend anything below $70 - for this very reason.
-You'll notice (just like we have over the years) - sometimes it past to pay a little more.
+But, you'll notice (just like we have over the years) - sometimes it passed to pay a little more.

-Choosing and nd filter that works for what you need, isn't very difficult.
+Choosing an nd filter that works for what you need isn't very difficult.
 You only need to make a 'decision' on one thing - what do I shoot the most?